-Dryer sheets can be used to clean blinds.
+Dryer sheets can be used to clean blinds, so you might want to make space to stash enough to do this task as well as for other tumble drying when you plan laundry room ideas.
 ‘Dryer sheets are a good alternative to using a microfiber cloth if you don’t have one readily available,’ say Derek Chiu and Leslie Tam, co-founders and directors of UrbanMop.
 ‘They are great at effectively getting dust off blinds and are a great substitute.’

 Running a used dryer sheet over clean blind slats can also help keep them dust-free for longer, repelling a fresh covering, says Vera Peterson.
 Pay attention to your furnace, too.
 ‘Forced air from furnaces, air conditioning and open windows move dust, pet hair and more around homes with gusto,’ she explains.
 ‘Mark your calendar every three months to change your furnace filter, which will reduce the amount of airborne debris.’

 Sign up to the Homes & Gardens newsletter

 Decor Ideas.
 Project Inspiration.
 Expert Advice.
 Delivered to your inbox.